cowboysdude/MMM-MLBStandings/README.md

       config options:
       email: YOUR EMAIL ADDRESS to get return data, no email = no data.
       maxWidth: set max width in px - ie "500px"  - default is 100%
       header: do you want a header?
+      confdiv: Show or hide conference~division column use true or false - default is true